Semantic Erosion

 The Semantic Exoskeleton

-The Semantic Exoskeleton is the layered documentation architecture surrounding a work:
+The Semantic Exoskeleton is the documentation architecture that surrounds a work or concept.

 See: